tweag/ormolu/CONTRIBUTING.md

 Examples can be organized in sub-directories, see the existing ones for inspiration.

+Please note that we try to keep individual files at most 25 lines long because otherwise it's hard to figure out want went wrong when a test fails.

 ## CI

 We use Circle CI.
 Some outside contributors may have problems, as in, CI